Remote-Sensing-of-Land-Resource-Lab/Training-Sample-Selection/README.md

 **3. Select training samples**

-Using the strategic sample selection method to select training samples, and the optimal sample size is 4%.
+Using the strategic sample selection method to select training samples.

 - `sample_percent` refers to the proportion of samples selected.
-According to our study, the optimal sample size is 3%.
-The default value is set to 0.03.
+According to our study, the optimal sample size is 2.5%.
+The default value is set to 0.025.

 ![](https://github.com/Remote-Sensing-of-Land-Resource-Lab/Training-Sample-Selection/blob/main/figures/balancedSampling.png)

+## Citation

+Strategic Sampling for Training a Semantic Segmentation Model in Operational Mapping: Case Studies on Cropland Parcel Delineation (under review)

+## Contributors

+Rui Lu (lurui98@zju.edu.cn), Su Ye